Some offers mentioned below are no longer available.

 The next step up from the Chase Sapphire Preferred card is the Chase Sapphire Reserve®, which offers even more travel benefits, including lounge access and fee credits for expedited airport security programs, among others.
 While you aren't allowed to have both cards in your possession at the same time, you can always decide to upgrade to the Chase Sapphire Reserve later on.

 If you're a business owner, you also have the option to apply for a business credit card such as the Chase Ink Business Preferred® Credit Card.
-The card is currently offering a large welcome offer of 100,000 bonus points after you spend $15,000 within the first three months of opening your account.
+The card is currently offering a large welcome offer of 100,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.

 Bottom line